Bear in the Big Blue House

-Bear in the Big Blue House is an American children's television series created by Mitchell Kriegman and produced by Jim Henson Television for Disney Channel's Playhouse Disney preschool television block.
+Bear in the Big Blue House is an American children's television series created by Mitchell Kriegman and produced by Shadow Projects in association with Jim Henson Television for Disney Channel's Playhouse Disney preschool television block.
 The show premiered on October 20, 1997.
 Its last episode aired on April 28, 2006.
-Reruns then continued afterward through May 6, 2007.
+Reruns continued afterward through May 6, 2007.

 In 2004, the Jim Henson Company sold the rights to the show, including characters, content library and copyrights, to the Walt Disney Company; it is now owned by the Muppets Studio, a subsidiary of Disney that also owns, and is named after, the Muppets characters and copyrights.
-The show is currently available on Disney+.
+The show is currently available to stream on Disney+.

 Plot

 Bear lives in the Big Blue House where he is a caregiver for his friends Ojo, a bear cub, Tutter, a mouse, Treelo, a lemur, otters Pip and Pop, and storyteller Shadow.
 He and his friends have many adventures together.
-Those normally include solving problems, sharing, cooperating with each other, and developing social/life skills.
+Those normally include solving problems, sharing, cooperating, and developing social/life skills.

 Each episode opens with the welcome song, Bear detecting a scent in the viewers (which he likens to a pleasant smell) and appearance of the characters.
-Each show focuses on a theme (e.g. sleep, doctors, and Thanksgiving) which folds into a lesson at the end.
+Every episode focuses on an individual theme (e.g. sleep, doctors, and Thanksgiving) which folds into a lesson at the end.
 Songs and jokes accompany the episode.
-The character Shadow narrates a segment with shadow puppets in each episode.
+Most episodes feature the character Shadow narrating a segment with shadow puppets.
 Most of the segments are in song, while some are simply a short story relating to the episode's theme.
-At the end of the program, Bear sings the goodbye song with Luna, the moon.
+At the end, Bear sings the goodbye song with Luna, the moon.